UConn vs. Michigan odds, March Madness predictions: 2026 NCAA Tournament Final picks by proven model

 The Michigan Wolverines will look to end the Big Ten's 26-year men's basketball title drought when they battle the UConn Huskies in the 2026 NCAA Tournament National Championship Game on Monday night.
 Michigan State was the last Big Ten team to earn the crown, defeating Florida in 2000.
 The Huskies (34-5), who have won six national titles, all since 1999, advanced with a 71-62 win over Illinois in Saturday's national semifinal.
 The Wolverines (36-3), who are looking for their second national title and first since 1989, defeated Arizona 91-73 on Saturday.
 Michigan star Yaxel Lendeborg does not carry an injury designation despite hurting his ankle and knee in the Final Four win over Arizona.

 Tipoff from Lucas Oil Stadium in Indianapolis is set for 8:49 p.m.
 ET.
-Michigan is a 6.5-point favorite in the latest UConn vs. Michigan odds, while the over/under for total points scored is 144.5.
+The Wolverines are 6.5-point favorites in the latest UConn vs. Michigan odds, while the over/under for total points scored is 145.5, up a point from the opening Michigan vs. UConn line.
 Before making any Michigan vs. UConn picks, check out the UConn vs. Michigan predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the 2026 Final Four on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.